- 917, 917A, 917B, 917C, 917R

 Section 4.
-The election of Officers shall be held during the month of August and Nominations shall be held at each regular District meeting of Local No. 917 in the month of July preceding the election.
-The election shall be conducted under the supervision of a duly elected election committee, consisting of two (2) members for each district, and a C.P.A.
-The installation of newly elected Officers shall take place at the first regular meeting of District No. 1 in September.
+The election of Officers shall be held during the month of August and Nominations shall be held at the semi-annual meeting in the month of Juneof Local Union No. 917.
+The Election Committee shall be duly appointed by the Business Manager.
+The election shall be conducted under the supervision of the duly appointedelection committee and a C.P.A.

 Section 5.
 If vacancy occurs in any office, it shall be filled in accordance with Article XXIV, Subdivision 1, Section F of the International Constitution.